RNM28/RNM28/README.md

 🗂️ **Data Analyst**
 📊 Reporting • Data Validation • Process Improvement

-I am a **Data Analyst** with strong experience in Excel and SQL based reporting, data validation, and dashboard development.
-I work closely with client and financial data to improve efficiency, maintain high standards of data accuracy and integrity, and support informed business decision-making.
-I specialise in streamlining reporting processes and transforming raw data into clear, actionable insights for a senior financial planner and two staff members.
+I am a **Data Analyst** with strong experience in Excel, SQL, and Python based reporting, data validation, and dashboard development.
+I work closely with client and financial data to improve efficiency, maintain high standards of data accuracy and integrity, and support informed business decision making.
+I specialise in streamlining reporting processes and transforming raw data into clear, actionable insights for a senior financial planner.

 ---